baker-ck/baker-ck/README.md

 🌄 Cape Town native

-📚 PhD student working on graph neural networks and machine learning for dynamic systems at University of the Western Cape
+📚 Full-time PhD student working on graph neural networks and machine learning for dynamic systems at University of the Western Cape

-👨‍🏫 Lecturer in computer science at University of the Western Cape
+👨‍🏫 Full-time lecturer in computer science at University of the Western Cape

 📊 I teach Java Programming (COS101) and Data Structures and Algorithms (CSC211)